5ecompendium/bestiary/_creatures/adult-oblex.md

 ***Aversion to Fire.*** If the oblex takes fire damage, it has disadvantage on attack rolls and ability checks until the end of its next turn.

-***Innate Spellcasting.*** The oblex's innate spellcasting ability is Intelligence (DC 15, +7 to hit).
+***Innate Spellcasting.*** The oblex's innate spellcasting ability is Intelligence (spell save DC 15, +7 to hit with spell attacks).
 It can innately cast the following spells, requiring no components:

 * 3/day each: <i>charm person </i>(as 5th-level spell)<i>, color spray, detect thoughts, hold person </i>(as 3rd-level spell)